NyaaCat/LockettePro/README.md

 <!-- For Alerts: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts -->
 > [!CAUTION]\
 > ***Versions for Minecraft 1.21 are not fully tested yet.***
-> Please create an issus if you find anything wrong.
+> Please create an issue if you find anything wrong.
 Thank you.

 The Builds afterward will be migrated to [GitHub actions](https://github.com/NyaaCat/LockettePro/actions/workflows/autobuild.yml) due to Nyaa CI server closed.